craftercms/docs/source/reference/modules/engine/index.rst

 Disabling the Groovy Sandbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to completely disable the Groovy sandbox for all scripts.
-To disable the sandbox for all sites update the server configuration file :ref:`server-config.properties <newIa-engine-configuration-files>`:
+To disable the sandbox for all sites update the server configuration file :ref:`server-config.properties <engine-configuration-files>`:

 .. code-block:: none
   :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties*